drupalprojects/memcache/README.txt

 Memcache includes stampede protection for rebuilding expired and invalid cache items.
 To enable stampede protection, define the following in settings.php:

   $conf['memcache_stampede_protection'] = TRUE;

-To avoid lock stampedes, it is important that you enable the memacache lock implementation when enabling stampede protection -- enabling stampede protection without enabling the Memache lock implementation can cause worse performance.
+To avoid lock stampedes, it is important that you enable the memacache lock implementation when enabling stampede protection -- enabling stampede protection without enabling the Memache lock implementation can cause worse performance and can result in dropped locks due to key-length truncation.

 Memcache stampede protection is primarily designed to benefit the following caching pattern: a miss on a cache_get() for a specific cid is immediately